 This control lever, when either lifted or depressed from its neutral position, actuates either of the two contacting bands, which causes it to grip the hub of its traverse nut, which in turn imparts the traverse to the carriage.
 The operation of this mechanism is absolutely fool-proof.
-It is so constructed that in event of the carriage being accidentally run into the headstock, the tailstock or any other interference, the engaged contacting band will simply slip and no damage will held in engagement by the operator.
+It is so constructed that in event of the carriage being accidentally run into the headstock, the tailstock or any other interference, the engaged contacting band will simply slip and no damage will result.
+A further safety feature is provided by the control lever, which must be held in engagement by the operator.
 The moment he releases this lever, it auto-and stops the carriage traverse.